druimalban/saved_rap/doc/outline.md

 | 5      | Run job(s)                                         | RAP service                                               |
 | 6      | Cache result(s) and/or data-set                    | RAP service                                               |
 | 7      | Generate HTML results including reporting any errors + any descriptive statistics/visualisations applicable | RAP service and/or external web server |

+## Technical aspects of the pipeline program

+Notably, this processing of data is distinctly decoupled from the place to which data are submitted, in the sense that this is a computer program monitoring multiple locations on the net to which data may be submitted.
+This may be 'cloud' storage services like Amazon Web Services or Google Cloud Platform (GCP), another computer program implementing an object store not unlike these services, or some directory local to the computer program.
+The current implementation monitors a 'bucket' on the Google Cloud Storage service.

+The computer program in question is written in the Elixir programming language (which runs on the Erlang/OTP platform) due to the extensive library support for 'stages' (GenStage) as well as Elixir and Erlang/OTP's common concurrency and fault-tolerant properties.
+This should allow the RAP program to scale (including across multiple computers), which is especially important if we use the thing extensively, or if there are a number of components which we run on different machines (e.g. cache, web server, data submission).

+While something like Python may be more widely used, the tooling for writing a data ingestion pipeline like ours is somewhat limited, as is Python's concurrency support and support for functional programming.
+Therefore, even if Python had been selected, there would have been a number of technical issues to solve or be re-implemented.